Kitware/CMake/Help/prop_tgt/UNITY_BUILD.rst

 into batches for faster compilation.
 This is done by creating a (set of) unity sources which ``#include`` the original sources, then compiling these unity sources instead of the originals.
 This is known as a *Unity* or *Jumbo* build.

+CMake provides different algorithms for selecting which sources are grouped together into a *bucket*.
+Algorithm selection is decided by the :prop_tgt:`UNITY_BUILD_MODE` target property, which has the following acceptable
+values:

+* ``BATCH``
+  When in this mode CMake determines which files are grouped together.
   The :prop_tgt:`UNITY_BUILD_BATCH_SIZE` property controls the upper limit on how many sources can be combined per unity source file.

+* ``GROUP``
+  When in this mode each target explicitly specifies how to group source files.
+Each source file that has the same :prop_sf:`UNITY_GROUP` value will be grouped together.
+Any sources that don't have this property will be compiled individually.
+The :prop_tgt:`UNITY_BUILD_BATCH_SIZE` property is ignored when using this mode.

+If no explicit :prop_tgt:`UNITY_BUILD_MODE` has been specified, CMake will default to ``BATCH``.

 Unity builds are not currently supported for all languages.
 CMake version
 |release| supports combining ``C`` and ``CXX`` source files.
 For targets that